PINTO0309/onnx2tf/README.md

     It is very time consuming because it performs as many inferences as there are operations.

+  -coton, --check_onnx_tf_outputs_sample_data_normalization
+    norm: Validate using random data normalized to the range 0.0 to 1.0
+    denorm: Validate using random data in the range 0.0 to 255.0 If there is a normalization layer at the model's entry point, or if the model was trained on denormalized data, "denorm" must be specified.
+    Default: "norm"

   -cotor CHECK_ONNX_TF_OUTPUTS_ELEMENTWISE_CLOSE_RTOL,\
     --check_onnx_tf_outputs_elementwise_close_rtol CHECK_ONNX_TF_OUTPUTS_ELEMENTWISE_CLOSE_RTOL
     The relative tolerance parameter.